How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 <data>&xxe;</data>

-This code snippet specifies XXE “xxe” external entity within the DTD declaration.
+This code snippet specifies XXE “xxe” as an external entity within the DTD declaration.
 It references a file “passwd” located in the “/etc” directory of the server using the “file://” protocol.

 While analyzing XML document, “&xxe;” entity is expanded leading to the insertion of the entire contents of given file into “data” element.